Rocky Frequently Asked Questions

 Rocky is your AI assistant for everything Aggie - your personal, interactive guide to navigating all the ins and outs of UC Davis.
 For more information, see: https://iet.ucdavis.edu/aggie-ai/rocky.

-Aggie AI is UC Davis’s growing ecosystem of artificial intelligence (AI) tools and services, designed especially for our students, faculty, and staff.
+Aggie AI is UC Davis’ growing ecosystem of artificial intelligence (AI) tools and services, designed especially for our students, faculty, and staff.
 An AI service hub in the making, Aggie AI empowers students, faculty, and staff to explore, learn, use, and even develop AI tools that will have a lasting impact.
 Rocky is one of the services available from Aggie AI.

-Aggie AI runs on a large language model (LLM) derived from OpenAI (the makers of ChatGPT) but was especially trained on data sources specific to UC Davis.
+Rocky runs on a large language model (LLM) derived from OpenAI (the makers of ChatGPT) but was especially trained on data sources specific to UC Davis.
 Moreover, it is continuously updated with new information, providing you with the latest updates from UC Davis (unlike other AI chat tools which may reference older information).
 When you use Rocky, your questions and your data will not be used to train other AI models.

 The term "in beta" typically refers to a stage in software development where a product is still being tested and refined before its final release.
 During the beta phase, the software is usually made available to a limited audience outside the development team to identify any bugs, gather user feedback, and make improvements.
 This phase is crucial for ensuring the product is stable, user-friendly, and meets the needs of its intended audience.